- Home

 1:40pm

-Waterhouse 1-2
+Waterhouse 1-2 B

-Trax CheckMate: Introducing AI-driven Permit Application Completeness Checking
+Trax CheckMate-Introducing AI - driven Permit Application Completeness Checking

 Learn how the Trax CheckMate prototype is transforming the permit intake process with AI-powered completeness checking.
 This session will demonstrate how municipalities in the Trax pilot program are using CheckMate to automatically review permit applications for missing or inconsistent information — reducing delays, minimizing resubmissions, and improving service delivery.
 Ideal for building officials, planners, builder developers and technology leaders seeking to streamline permit workflows.